typedb/typedb-docs/README.md

 ## Contribute

 - Fork this repository
 - Read the [Contribution Guidelines]() carefully
 - Make the desired changes.
 - Issue pull request(s) and select the `base` branch in accordance with the Branch Classifications.

 ## Branch Classifications

 The classification of the branches and the purpose of each is as follows:

 ### Master

-The master branch contains the content for the live documentation for the current release.
+The master branch contains the content for the live documentation of the current release.
 PRs that have the `master` branch as their _base_, contain one or more of the following changes:
-- fixing a linguistic mistake,
+- fixing a linguistic mistake
-- reflecting a change in the terminology,
+- reflecting a change in the terminology
-- rephrasing textual content,
+- rephrasing textual content
-- adding complementary content to an existing feature,
+- adding complementary content to an existing feature
-- updating images,
+- updating images
-- and other changes of the same nature
+- other changes of the same nature

 Given a PR made on `master` that can and should be reflected in the next release as well, a second identical (or slightly different) PR needs to be made on one of the `development` branches.
+The steps required to issue the second PR is as follows.
+While on the _head_ branch of the first PR, run:
+1. `git checkout development`
+2. `git pull <name of the graknlabs/docs remote> development`
+3. `git checkout -b <name of the branch to be the head of the upcoming PR>`
+4. `git cherry-pick <SHA of the commit that represents the beginning of your change in previous PR>..<SHA of the commit that represents the beginning of your change in previous PR>`
+5. commit any other changes that are exclusive to the next release
+5. `git push <name of the fork remote> <name of the current branch>`
+6. issue the PR and select `development` as the _base_ branch

 ### Development

 The development branch contains the content of the documentation for the next immediate release.
 PRs that have the `development` branch as their _base_, contain changes that are either:
 - previously made on `master` and should also be reflected for the next release, or
 - meant to introduce a new future/change that will only be available as a part of the next release

-**Grakn Core** and clients **Java**, **Node.js** and **Python** are all separate repositories that have their independent release cycles.
-To ensure that the development state of the documentation remains in sync with the latest changes made in each of these repositories, `docs` has a different `development` branch for each of them.
-Therefore, when submitting a PR to update the development state of docs, the correct corresponding `development` branch needs to be selected as `base`.
-The file changes expected to be seen in a development PR are as follows:
-- `development-java`: `03-client-api/references/*.md`, `03-client-api/01-java.md` and changes made in `java` code blocks that use Client Java
-- `development-nodejs`: `03-client-api/references/*.md`, `03-client-api/01-nodejs.md` and changes made in `nodejs` code blocks that use Client Node.js
-- `development-python`: `03-client-api/references/*.md`, `03-client-api/01-python.md` and changes made in `python` code blocks that use Client Python
-- `development-grakn`: any other files and changes made in `graql` code blocks as well as those that do not use any of the Clients

 ## Contribution Guidelines